 By equipping homeless and runaway youth with tools for navigating an adult world and providing stability and shelter, we help them avoid the perils of street living and complete their education.
 We’ve sought to intervene earlier, before a more serious struggle begins, through providing mentors and helping families avoid foster care.
 Through cognitive behavioral therapy, education, and counseling, we expose youth in the juvenile justice system to new possibilities.

-We are about to break ground on our latest innovation: a vocational program for the adjudicated youth at the Boys Ranch.
+We are about to open our latest innovation: a vocational program for the adjudicated youth at the Boys Ranch.

 The original program in our continuum of many was founded in 1968.
 The J Bar J Boys Ranch is a residential treatment program for adjudicated youth providing an opportunity to restructure thinking, succeed academically, and grow in responsibility.
 The goal is for young men to return to their communities as productive citizens.

 The youth at the boys ranch come to us through the juvenile justice system, having made bad choices, yet capable of changing their trajectory.
 Our outcomes are good: they leave with the understanding that their choices define their future.
 Boys are in residence 12-18 months, arriving, on average, 3.9 years below their grade level.
 Typically, they’ve increased their grade level by 2 years by graduation from the program.
 However, only a small percentage of them will go on to any type of continuing education; college or vocational training beyond high school or GED.
 We want to change that.

 Incorporating a vocational program into the Learning Center at J Bar J Boys Ranch, our accredited alternative school located on site, will enrich the education of the boys we serve.
 Teaching hands on subjects like construction and woodworking, engines, and robotics not only gives them work skills, it helps them develop problem solving and also to understand ways in which training can help them build a future.